 Career Guidance Meetings

 Pupils are entitled to appropriate guidance to meet their individual needs.
-All pupils at school can request an appointment with the Pupil Pathways Coordinator, although year 10 & 11 will have scheduled half termly appointments.
+All pupils at school can request an appointment with the Careers Lead, although Year 10 & 11 will have scheduled half termly appointments.
 Pupils are identified for careers meetings based on need and through self-referral. .

-Career information is available through the Pupil Pathways Hub, through relevant displays and through assemblies.
-The Pupil Pathways Hub includes a range of career guides, apprenticeship and employer information, as well as guides on job-search activities.
+Career information is available through the Careers Hub, through relevant displays and through assemblies.
+The Careers Hub includes a range of career guides, apprenticeship and employer information, as well as guides on job-search activities.

 Ranges of external providers are invited into school to support the careers programme.
 These might include local colleges, universities, training providers, apprenticeship organisations, employers, school alumni, or staff from various projects.